daandouwe/Machine-Translation-with-CRFs/README.md

 `corpus = read_data(max_sents=20000)`
 `corpus = [(ch, en) for ch, en in corpus if len(en.split()) < 15]`

+NOTE: please note that when you select only the short sentences you get different sizes for the corpus!
 ## Some notes on training

 * Every experiment I've performed so far unequivocally shows that averaging the update of `w` over a minibatch is *bad*.
 Instead we should update `w` *sentence per sentence*.  ~Use a large batch size.
 Probably in the range `30-100`.
 This gives stability to the updates of `w`, since most of the features don't 'fire' for one training example.~